-The Group Three Queen’s Plate looks between Mirage Dancer and Baghdad .
+The Group Three Queen’s Plate looks between Mirage Dancer .
 Mirage Dancer won it last year and he’s unbeaten in three starts over course and distance so he’s going to be a tough nut to crack.

 Baghdad is a very gutsy and brave horse, though, typical of one from Mark Johnston’s yard and it should be a very interesting contest between the two.

 Our other runner on Friday is Top Power .
 He has had a long break since his last run and this will be his first start on turf.

 Fitness won’t be an issue as he’s done plenty of work at home and I think he’s fairly treated off a mark of 82.